project-chip/matter-handbook/content/HowItWorks/DeviceTypes.md

 A Smoke CO Alarm device is capable of sensing smoke, carbon monoxide or both.
 It is capable of issuing a visual and audible alert to indicate elevated concentration of smoke or carbon monoxide.
 Smoke CO Alarms are capable of monitoring themselves and issuing visual and audible alerts for hardware faults, critical low battery conditions, and end of service.
 Optionally, some of the audible alerts can be temporarily silenced.
 Smoke CO Alarms are capable of performing a self-test which performs a diagnostic of the primary sensor and issuing a cycle of the audible and visual life safety alarm indications.
 Some smoke alarms MAY be capable of adjusting sensitivity.
 Smoke CO Alarm MAY have the ability to detect and report humidity levels, temperature levels, and contamination levels.

+### Water Freeze Detector

+A Water Freeze Detector device is able to indicate the likelihood that water could potentially freeze in the current ambient conditions.

+### Water Leak Detector

+A Water Leak Detector device is able to indicate if a water leak is detected.

+### Rain Sensor

+A Rain Sensor device is able to indicate if rain is detected.

 ### Door Lock